-Throughout her course of study and experience working as a Research Analyst for ABC, Abigail developed a strong skill set in both qualitative and quantitative research using STATA and Excel.
-She has additional experience working with large data sets, surveying, and data collection through previous research and non-profit work.
+Prior to joining the consortium, Abigail developed a strong skill set in both qualitative and quantitative research using STATA and Excel.
+She has experience working with large data sets, surveying, and data collection through previous research and non-profit work relating to education policy.

 Alisha joined the Academic Benchmarking Consortium as a Senior Client Services Associate after eight years in higher education.